Page images

 Let me know where good old Swory is.
 Gage [the British General] has made me respectable by naming me first among those who are to receive no favor [of pardon] from him.
 I thoroughly despise him and his [amnesty] Proclamation. . . .
 The Clock is now striking twelve.
 I therefore wish you a good Night.
 Yours most affectionately,

-S. Adams.
 (Letter to his Wife, June 28th, 1775)

 E [Patrick Henry] rose to reply with apparent embarrassment and some awkwardness, and began a faltering exordium.
-The people hung their heads at the unpromising commencement, and the clergy were observed to exchange sly looks with each other, while his father sank back in his chair in evident confusion de
+The people hung their heads at the unpromising commencement, and the clergy were observed to exchange sly looks with each other, while his father sank back in his chair in evident confusion IT

 All this was of short duration, however.
 As he proceeded and warmed up to his subject, a wondrous change came over him.
 His attitude became erect and lofty, his face lighted up with genius, and his eyes seemed to flash fire, his gestures became graceful and impressive, his voice and his emphasis peculiarly charming.
 His appeals to the passions were over

 powering.
-In the language of those who heard him," he made the blood to run cold, and their hair to rise on end."
+In the language of those who heard him, "he made the blood to run cold, and their hair to rise on end."
 In a word, to the astonishment of all, he suddenly burst upon them as an orator of the highest order.
 The surprise of the people was only equaled by their delight, and so overcome was his father that tears flowed profusely down his cheeks.

 ....

-He contended that . . . . in the case now before them... [the parsons] deserved to be punished with signal severity
+He contended that . . . . in the case now before them. . . . [the parsons] deserved to be punished with signal severity

 "We have heard a great deal about the benevolence and holy zeal of our reverend clergy, but how is this manifested?
 Do they manifest their zeal in the cause of religion and humanity by practising the mild and benevolent precepts of the Gospel of Jesus?
 Do they feed the hungry and clothe the naked?
 Oh, no, gentlemen!
 Instead of feeding the hungry and clothing the naked, these rapacious harpies would, were their powers equal to their will, snatch from the hearth of their honest parishioner his last hoe-cake, from the widow and her orphan children their last milch cow! the last bed, nay, the last blanket from the lying-in woman!"